vincefav/machine-learning-portfolio/README.md

 ## Factor Analysis

 Did you know you can perform a cluster analysis on your features just like you can with observations?
 This notebook explains how.
 (Warning: contains statistical wizardry.)

+#

+## Pandemic

+Running a statistical analysis to see how to win at one of my favorite board games.